Bhrugeshs/oemof_Modelling-of-District-Heating-System/README.md

 ## About the Project:

-This project focuses on designing a cross-sectoral energy system to provide district heating in a city quarter in southern Germany.
+This project focuses on designing a cross-sectoral energy system to provide district heating in a city quarter in southern Germany (Amberg, Bayern).
 The system integrates multiple energy components, ensuring cost-efficiency, sustainability, and CO2 reduction.
 The key components of the system include:

 - Heat pump
 - Ground-mounted large-scale solar energy systems (e.g., photovoltaic and/or solar thermal collectors)